Update on Aug 23: Azerite gear can now be traded (announced in a dev Q&A on Aug 23, and the change will be live the week of Aug 28’s reset).

 - Azerite gear cannot be Warforged, Titanforged, have an extra socket, or minor stats.

-- Azerite gear cannot be traded.
-In a Blizzard Q&A, they said people shouldn’t to feel pressure to trade an item that might have an interesting Azerite trait on it.
+- Azerite gear CAN be traded, starting in a hotfix / update the week of Aug 28.
+The game launched with Azerite gear not being tradeable, which they talked about in a Blizzard Q&A: they said people shouldn’t to feel pressure to trade an item that might have an interesting Azerite trait on it.
+In a Q&A on Aug 23, they announced the decision to make Azerite gear tradeable.

 - You can redo your Azerite power choices for a cost: starting at 5 gold (on the beta).
 This cost doubles every time you respec an item, and it is not tied to each item (at least not currently on Beta).
 So if you respec your chest, it will cost 5 gold.
 Then your helm will cost 10 gold.
 If you redo your shoulders, that will be 20 gold.
 The cost degrades over time: every 2 days, the cost is cut in half.
 (Update Aug 8: Blizzard’s Azerite post said the cut in half every 2 days, instead of the previously stated 3).